Regularization of Port-Hamiltonian Descriptor Systems: Abstract

 \section{Abstract}

 We study the regularization problem for port-Hamiltonian descriptor systems by proportional and/or derivative output feedback.
-Necessary and sufficient conditions are given, which guarantee that there exist output feedbacks such that the closed-loop system is regular, has index at most one, and is still port-Hamiltonian with desired rank properties.
-All results are derived based on condensed forms, computations of these condensed form can be implemented using only orthogonal transformations and hence are numerically reliable.
+Necessary and sufficient conditions are given, which guarantee that there exist output feedbacks such that the closed-loop system is regular, has index at most one, and is still port-Hamiltonian with desired rank properties. {All results are derived based on condensed forms which may be computed in a numerically reliable way using orthogonal transformations.}

 {\bf Keywords:} Port-Hamiltonian descriptor system, output feedback, structure preserving regularization, index reduction.

 {\bf AMS subject classification:} 93B05, 93B40, 93B52, 65F35